Mig4444/project-examples/demo-mvc-device/README.md

 The device of this project is inspired from tens medical device.

-This project simulates a basic system in which
+This project simulates a basic system in which:

 - MVC methodology is used
 - Singleton is implemented on C language